katjakarhu/OpenCAQDA/README.md

 - Codes to word cloud
 - Notes to word cloud
+- Sentiment analysis
+- Investigate other data analysis possibilities with Python that could be added here
+- Image coding support (e.g. image to text, or other)
 - Video file coding support
+- CSV and Excel file coding (can be circumvented by converting to PDF)
 - HTML file coding (can be circumvented by converting to PDF)
 - DOCX coding (can be circumvented by converting to PDF)
-- CSV and Excel file coding
-- Image coding support (e.g. image to text, or other)
-- RTF file coding
+- RTF file coding (can be circumvented by converting to PDF)